chanedwin/pydistinct/README.md

 # Pydistinct - Population Distinct Value Estimators

 This package provides statistical estimators to predict a population's cardinality (number of distinct values) from a sample sequence of that population.
+It contains tools to estimate a population's cardinality from sample sequence or a stream of data.

 Specifically, given a sample sequence of _n_ values with only _d_ distinct values, predict the total number of distinct values _D_ that exists in the population _N_ (even if _N_ is unknown).